-Ecology is proposing to find Gores liable under RCW 70A.305.040 as a former owner of the Site, where there has been release of hazardous substances.
+Ecology is proposing to find Weyerhaeuser liable under RCW 70A.305.040 as a former owner of and operator at the site, where there has been release of hazardous substances.
 This proposed finding is based on the following evidence:

-Cosmo Specialty Fibers, Inc. (Cosmo) is the owner and operator identified in permit applications, including the applications for Air Operating Permit no. WA0000809 and National Pollutant Discharge Elimination System (NPDES) Permit no. WA0000809.
-Cosmo acquired ownership of the Site from Weyerhaeuser in 2010.
+Weyerhaeuser was a former owner and operated the Site until 2006.
+Weyerhaeuser's ownership was documented in previous permit applications, including applications related to Air Operating Permit no. WA0000809 and National Pollutants Discharge Elimination System (NPDES) Permit no. WA0000809.

-- 2. According to the Foreign Registration Statement filed on August 20, 2010 with the Washington Secretary of State, Gores Group, LLC was the owner of Cosmo Specialty Fibers when Cosmo acquired ownership of the Site.
-Based on direct communications from Gores/Cosmo to Ecology, it appears Gores remained owner of Cosmo until 2022, when Charlestown Investors acquired Cosmo. - 3.
-Weyerhaeuser, a former owner, constructed the pulp mill at the Site in 1957 and operated it prior to the existence of environmental regulations, including the 1976 Resource Conservation and Recovery Act (RCRA), the 1986 Emergency Planning and Community Right-to-Know Act (EPCRA), and the 1989 MTCA initiative.
-Prior to these regulations, it is unclear if historical releases were reported or documented. - 4.
-In 1988, Ecology received notification from Weyerhaeuser of a spill and contamination of conventional pollutants and corrosives in the soil and groundwater. - 5.
-The Site has a history of spills to the discharge outfall under the NPDES permit.
-Additionally, contaminants associated with pulp and paper manufacturing (e.g. dioxins and furans) have been found in the sediments in the vicinity of the outfall as identified in the facility's 2018 Sediments Data Report.
+- 2. Weyerhaeuser constructed the mill in 1957 and operated it prior to the existence of environmental regulations, including the 1976 Resource Conservation and Recovery Act (RCRA), the 1986 Emergency Planning and Community Right-to-Know Act (EPCRA), and the 1988 MTCA initiative.
+Prior to these regulations, it is unclear if historical releases were reported or documented. - 3.
+In 1988, Ecology received notification of a spill and contamination of soil and groundwater from conventional pollutants and corrosives. - 4.
+The facility has a history of spills to the discharge outfalls.
+Additionally, contaminants associated with pulp and paper manufacturing (e.g. dioxins and furans) have been found in the sediments in the vicinity of the mill's discharge outfalls, as identified in the facility's 2018 Sediments Data Report.
 The report also showed that some chemicals exceeded the Sediment Management Standards under chapter 173-204 WAC.